VibeNL/GhostfolioSidekick/README.md

    * File2.csv
    * File3.csv

-Assuming you configured an account with the name 'Trading 212' and 'De Giro' in ghostfolio, the following structure should be used.
+Assuming you configured an account with the name 'Trading 212' and an account with 'De Giro' in ghostfolio, the following structure should be used.
 For example:
 * Trading 212
   * Export2023.csv